sendgrid/docs/source/Classroom/Track/click_tracking_html_best_practices.md

 &nbsp;

+{% info %}
-_Please note: If you are in the habit of BASE64 encoding your email content we will be unable to detect the encoded <a> tags and overwrite them, so Clicks will not be tracked in this case._
+_Please note: If you are in the habit of BASE64 encoding your email content we will be unable to detect the encoded `<a>` tags and overwrite them, so Clicks will not be tracked in this case._
+{% endinfo %}

 &nbsp;